Together in Christ: 'Insulted and Blessed?' — 1 Peter 4:14-16

 Key Thought

 Jesus left a powerful example of being a blessing to others even when He was insulted and wrongly treated in His trials and crucifixion.
-[1] The Lord also taught that if His adversaries abused Him, they would likely abuse us as His followers: We shouldn't be surprised when we are insulted or persecuted for wearing the name of Christian.
+[1] The Lord also taught that, since His adversaries abused Him, they would likely abuse us as His followers: We shouldn't be surprised when we are insulted or persecuted for wearing the name of Christian.
 [2]

-One reality that makes Peter's words so powerful in our passage today is that he did what he commanded these early Christians (and us who read his letter today) to do while facing persecution.
-[3] His letter, 1 Peter, is full of practical teaching on living under the scrutiny of adversaries, the unfairness and abuse of those who are not believers while making sure that anything we suffer is unfair and unjust because we have lived exemplary lives.
+One reality that makes Peter's words in our passage today so powerful is that he did what he commanded these early Christians (and us who read his letter today) to do while facing persecution.
+[3] His letter, 1 Peter, is full of practical teaching on living under the scrutiny of adversaries and the unfairness and abuse from those who are not believers while we make sure that we have lived exemplary lives so that anything we suffer is unfair and unjust.
 [4]

 [2] Matthew 5:10-11, 10:21-22; Luke 6:22; John 15:20-21, 16:1-4.